A Kinked or Restricted Brake Line

 A visual inspection typically reveals the problem.
 If the brake line is rusty or damaged, replace the entire length with one approved by the vehicle's manufacturer.
 Compression fittings and copper (100%) tubing can rupture from pressure, and copper fittings can leak.
 Most manufacturers use coated double-wall steel tubing for their brake lines.
 However, some manufacturers and fabricators use nickel-copper alloy tubing that bends and flares more easily than steel and stainless steel.

-When a restriction forms in a brake line, the master cylinder creates more than enough pressure to bypass the kink and apply the brake.
-The problem is the brake caliper or wheel cylinder is unable to create enough pressure to bypass the kink and return the fluid to the master cylinder.
-This keeps the brake applied at that wheel or wheels resulting in brake drag.
-If located at a front wheel, the vehicle will pull to the side with the restricted brake line.
-Take care when touching the parts though, this friction creates great heat and will be felt at the brake rotor or drum.
+When a restriction forms in a brake line, the master cylinder creates enough pressure to bypass the kink and apply the brake.
+The problem is that the brake caliper or wheel cylinder cannot generate enough force to bypass the restriction and return the fluid to the master cylinder.
+This residual pressure results in brake drag.

 A kink or restriction in the LF front brake line results in a pull or drift to the left.
 This drag causes a significant amount of heat friction.
 Therefore, be careful while inspecting a brake assembly that has been dragging.

 A Twisted Brake Hose

 Twisting around the brake caliper during installation also twists the brake hose.
 A twisted brake hose causes the same problem as a kinked or restricted brake line.
 The dragging brake caused by the twisted hose should be noticed leaving the service bay.